Coverage diagnosis

 It can be either.
 If the system runs but sprays poorly, it may fit a tune-up or coverage adjustment.
 If one zone is weak, leaking, stuck off, or showing controller errors, it may need repair diagnosis.

-Use the main Dayton repair request form and describe the dry spots, overspray, weak spray, or uneven zones you are seeing.
+Use the main Dayton repair request form and describe the head adjustment, nozzle issue, spray pattern, dry spots, overspray, short spray, misting, runoff, or uneven zones you are seeing.